primer/react/docs/content/Pagination.md

 />
 ```

-The algorithm tries to minimize the amount the component shrinks and grows as the user changes pages; for this reason, if any of the pages in the margin (controlled via `marginPageCount`) intersect with pages in the center (controlled by `surroundingPageCount`), the center section will be shifted to the right.
+The algorithm tries to minimize the amount the component shrinks and grows as the user changes pages; for this reason, if any of the pages in the margin (controlled via `marginPageCount`) intersect with pages in the center (controlled by `surroundingPageCount`), the center section will be shifted away from the margin.
 Consider the following examples, where pages one through six are shown when any of the first four pages are selected.
 Only when the fifth page is selected and there is a gap between the margin pages and the center pages does a break element appear.

 ```jsx live
 <Box>